Hitesh29710/Treasure-Hunter/README.md

 # Treasure-Hunter
 Recovery files for Treasure Hunter
-You can use this file for any use
+You can not use this file for any use